HackIllinois/api-2018/README.md

 #### Database

 To begin, you will need the [FlywayDB command line tool](http://flywaydb.org/documentation/commandline/).
-Further, you'll need to create a schema called `hackillinois-2017` on your local MySQL instance.
+Further, you'll need to create a new schema for the API on your local MySQL instance.
+Make sure that all configuration keys related to the database have the correct values!

-Once you have both of these tasks completed, run `./database/flyway.sh migrate` from the root of the project directory.
+Once you have both of these tasks completed, run `npm run dev-migrations` from the root of the project directory.
 This will run all migration scripts available to-date.
 If you see any errors, such as an inability to access the database, make sure you have set up the schema correctly and that you have set any necessary MySQL environment